How Do Edibles Work?

 Your tolerance level

-Some people use cannabis edibles on a daily basis.
+Some people use edibles on a daily basis.
 And if that's the case, then their tolerance level will be significantly higher than someone who uses edibles once a month.

 This will certainly affect the amount of cannabis you decide to take.
 Something as small as 5mg may feel quite mild to someone who's used to taking edibles on a regular basis.